open-telemetry/opentelemetry-php-contrib/src/Instrumentation/ReactPHP/README.md

 * create spans automatically for each ReactPHP HTTP Browser request that is sent
 * add a `traceparent` header to the request to facilitate distributed tracing

+Note that span lifetime behavior differs based on how ReactPHP is utilized; see [examples/README.md](examples/README.md) for more information.

 ## Configuration

 The extension can be disabled via [runtime configuration](https://opentelemetry.io/docs/instrumentation/php/sdk/#configuration):